-- Remind, brief or train students, teachers and non- teaching staff on why, when and how to wash hands frequently; students and teachers should wash their hands frequently, after touching surfaces, coming out of public transportation or building, touching door handles, elevator doors and buttons, entering and coming out of toilets and bathrooms; before and after eating; hands must be washed systematically after blowing your nose, coughing (where possible, toilet tissue is recommended for blowing nose as it can be discarded immediately after use, instead of handkerchiefs), or sneezing; the appropriate technique and time taken to clean hands is also important (scrub your hands for at least 20 seconds) - Ensure the availability of hand washing stations with soap and water or hand sanitizers dispensers or water with chlorine solution (0,05%) in schools ; the quantity of handwashing per students may vary, with the ideal being one handwashing station per classroom, near every door of toilet-bathroom, in dormitories, cafeteria-dining entrance, main school entrance and halls.

-Deliver messages on how to limit the risk of transmission: avoid touching eyes, nose, and mouth without proper handwashing, cover your cough or sneeze with a tissue, then throw the tissue in the trash.
+- Remind, brief or train students, teachers and non- teaching staff on why, when and how to wash hands frequently; students and teachers should wash their hands frequently, after touching surfaces, coming out of public transportation or building, touching doors handles, elevator doors and buttons, entering and coming out of toilets and bathrooms; before and after eating; hands must be washed systematically after blowing your nose, coughing, or sneezing; the appropriate technique and time taken to clean hands is also important (scrub your hands for at least 20 seconds) - Ensure the availability of hand washing stations with soap and water or hand sanitizers dispensers or water with chlorine solution (0,05%) in schools ; the quantity of handwashing per students may vary, with the ideal being one handwashing station per classroom, near every door of toilet-bathroom, in dormitories, cafeteria-dining entrance, main school entrance and halls. - Deliver messages on how to limit the risk of transmission: avoid touching eyes, nose, and mouth without proper handwashing, cover your cough or sneeze with a tissue, then throw the tissue in the trash.
 Covering the mouth with bare hands while sneezing is to be avoided.
 Refer to the Hygiene Programming Guidance Note HERE.